crskycode/KrkrDump/README.md

 ## How to use

 The tool reads a json-based config file when it starts up.
-That config file should have the same name as the dll.
+That config file should have the same name as the dll. e.g `KrkrDump.json`

 Here is an example of a valid config file: